 The problem selected (see above) must be a specific problem that affects the kind of enterprise (or kind of enterprise) that you have selected.
 Ideally it should be an important problem that affects the enterprise in a measurable way, or an important ethical or societal problem that affects that enterprise or its customers.
-There must be a business motivation for avoiding (or enhancing) the bad (or good) consequences you identify (e.g., increasing revenue or avoiding losses, or lowering costs).
-The consequences and innovations must be specific, and not general or nebulous (like "security").
+There must be a business motivation for the enterprise in the sense that they would potentially pay for the innovation.